voronokKita/modstothepeople/README.md

 ![picture](azusa.jpg "Azusa")

 Paradox makes wonderful games, that become even better with help of mod-creators community.<br>
-In those cases when Steam Workshop & game launcher aren't accessible mod's installation become a boring monotonous job.
-For transition from ineffective hand labor to machine-working was written this script!
+In those cases when Steam Workshop & game launcher aren't accessible mods installation become a boring monotonous job.
+For transition from ineffective manual labor to machine-working was written this script!

 ### Here is how it works